GaloisInc/LoCo/optimal/README.md

 ## Types

 Within this quoter, users can declare types.

+### Modules

 The core type construct in `Optimal` is the "module":
 ```hs
 [optimal|
 type Foo = { x : Bool, y : Char }